Info for Authors – Social Media Guide

 Author Newsletters

-A newsletter is a great way to share more detailed information or exclusives with your core fans.
-Many authors choose to send newsletters on a regular schedule such as monthly, but others find they work best to send only when you have new information to share.
+A newsletter is a great way to share more detailed information or exclusives with your readers.
+Many authors choose to send newsletters on a regular schedule such as monthly, but others find they work best to send only when there's new information to share.
 If you’re new to the idea of a newsletter a good place to start is by taking a closer look at those of your colleagues or other outlets that you follow.

-There are several tools to manage a newsletter including services like MailChimp, My Emma, and Constant Contact.
+There are several tools to manage a newsletter including services like Mailchimp, My Emma, and Constant Contact.
 It is worthwhile to do a bit of research to determine what platform fits your needs and your budget.

 How to Build and Retain Your Newsletter Audience

-The first two steps in growing your newsletter audience are adding a signup to your author website, and sharing the link to the signup on your social media accounts.
-When you share it, it is a good idea to give a brief description of what kind of content you will share in your newsletter.
-As you grow your audience and share exciting content in the newsletter, it is often a good idea to hype up the content on social media to remind your audience of the newsletter and also show the value it adds.
-That being said, it’s always good to have newsletter-exclusive content such as book snippets and previews, photos, and contests or giveaways.
+The first two steps in growing your newsletter audience are adding a sign-up to your author website and sharing the link to the sign-up on your social media accounts.
+When you share the link, it is a good idea to give a brief description of what kind of content you will include in your newsletter.
+As you share content and grow your newsletter audience, it is often a good idea to promote that content on social media to remind your audience of the value it adds.
+That being said, it’s always good to have newsletter-exclusive content, such as book snippets and previews, photos, and contests or giveaways.

 Consider hosting a sweepstakes for your newsletter subscribers.
 You can share your plans with your social media followers and set a deadline for people to subscribe.
 There are several platforms you can use to host your giveaway, but the one we recommend is Rafflecopter because it includes a free option.